Taking action to measure, report and mitigate methane emissions

 Independently verifying our reported GHG emissions data

-To bolster the credibility of Devon’s emissions reporting which informs the basis of our emissions reduction targets, Devon engaged ERM CVS to conduct independent third-party limited assurance of our Scope 1 and Scope 2 location-based GHG emissions data, which includes methane, for the reporting year (RY) 2022.
-In RY2022, we expanded the scope of the limited assurance to include individual GHG constituents (i.e., carbon dioxide, methane and nitrous oxide), GHG emissions intensity, methane emissions intensity and flaring intensity.
+To bolster the credibility of Devon’s emissions reporting which informs the basis of our emissions reduction targets, Devon engaged ERM CVS to conduct independent third-party limited assurance of our Scope 1 and Scope 2 location-based GHG emissions data, which includes methane, for the reporting year (RY) 2023.

-• Surveying 93% of production facilities with OGI cameras at least once during the year (with some facilities surveyed more than once)
+• Surveying 2,781 production and well-pad facilities with OGI cameras at least once during the year (with some facilities surveyed more than once)

-• Surveying 100% of production facilities with aircraft flyovers at least twice during the year, and
+• Surveying 3,703 production and well-pad facilities with aircraft flyovers at least twice during the year, and

-• Installing continuous emissions monitoring on 31% of our production
+• Installing continuous emissions monitoring on 200 of our production facilities

 Building on our progress

-As Devon continues to evaluate, test and deploy innovative methane detection technologies, we are developing best practices to operationalize the new data derived from these technologies and integrate the data and lessons learned into our business.
+We have an ongoing, increased effort to analyze data from our methane detection systems to better understand our emissions and abatement strategies.
+In addition, we continue to develop best practices to operationalize the new data derived from these technologies and integrate the data and lessons learned into our business.

 Collaborating with industry to develop methane measurement and reporting methodologies